YongilChoi/project/app/public/wp-content/plugins/wp-sms/readme.txt

 https://www.youtube.com/watch?v=7r6jObgdQj0

-Main plugin's feature
+Main plugin's features

-* Send SMS/MMS to either your users’ numbers or specific numbers
-* Get your users’ mobile numbers when they subscribe to your newsletters
-* Send SMS automatically to users and admins in different situations
-* Increase the security by two-step verification
-* Login with your mobile number in case that you forget your password
-* And many more!

-This plugin is free.
-You just need to have an account from one of the services in the list of gateways we support.

-Don’t worry, we have tried to cover the best and the most well-known gateways for the plugin.
-Also, the Pro version is available too.

-= Features =
-* Supporting more than 250 SMS gateways!
-[See All SMS Gateways](https://wp-sms-pro.com/gateways/)
 * Sending SMS/MMS to the mobile number(s), your subscribers and WordPress users
+* Getting your users’ mobile numbers when they subscribe to your newsletters
+* Sending SMS automatically to users and admins in different situations
+* Sending Activation Codes to subscribers when a new post is published and also when subscribers are completing their subscription process
 * Subscribing/Opt-In SMS newsletters and groups
 * Unsubscribing/Opt-Out SMS through widget or URL
-* Sending Activation Codes to subscribers when a new post is published and also when subscribers are completing their subscription process
+* Increasing the security by two-step verification
+* Logging in with your mobile number in case that you forget your password
 * Sending Notification SMS to administrators
  * To inform new releases of WordPress
  * When a new user is registered
  * When new comments are posted
  * When users are logged into the WordPress
  * When users are registered to subscribe in forms
-* Integration with Contact Form 7, WooCommerce, Easy Digital Downloads.
-Integration with other plugins is also possible in WP SMS Pro version.
+* Integration with Contact Form 7
+* Integration with [Zapier](https://wp-sms-pro.com/zapier-integration) for connecting more than +5000 apps
 * Supporting Widget/Gutenberg for showing SMS Newsletter Form
-* Supporting WordPress Hooks
+* Supporting Webhooks
-* Supporting WP-REST API
+* Supporting WP REST API
 * Importing/Exporting Subscribers.
-* Make short URLs by Bitly.com
+* And many more!

+This plugin is free.
+You just need to have an account from one of the services in the list of gateways we support.

+Don’t worry, we have tried to cover the best and the most well-known gateways for the plugin.
+Also, the Pro version is available too.

 = PRO PACKAGE =
 In the Pro pack, most of the integrations with other plugins and some popular gateways are in the pro pack.
 User registration verification, WooCommerce Mobile Verification, order notifications, etc.